ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 ### Bare metal server
 {: #vs_vsphereclusteroverview-specs-bare-metal}

+The options available depend on whether you selected the VMware vSAN component.
+{: note}

 You can order one or more {{site.data.keyword.cloud_notm}} bare metal servers with one of the following configurations:
 * **Cascade Lake** - 2-CPU Intel® Cascade Lake generation servers (Intel Xeon® 4200/5200/6200/8200 series) and 4-CPU Intel® Cascade Lake generation servers (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260).
 Each with your selected CPU model and RAM size.
 * **Skylake** - 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
+Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.
 * **SAP-certified** - 2-CPU Intel Skylake generation servers Intel Cascade Lake generation servers (Intel Xeon Gold 5200/6200 series and Intel Xeon Platinum 8200 series) with your selected CPU model.

 Additionally, the following disk and networking specifications apply:
 * 10 Gbps dual public and private network uplinks
 * One RAID disk controller

-### Bare metal server notes
-{: #vs_vsphereclusteroverview-specs-bare-metal-notes}

-* Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.
-* The options available depend on whether you selected the VMware vSAN component.

 ### Networking
 {: #vs_vsphereclusteroverview-specs-network}